 Eligible for a U-Pass BC

-Students at UBC's Vancouver campus, Vancouver School of Theology, St. Mark’s/Corpus Christi, and Regent College are eligible if they are:
+Students at UBC's Vancouver campus, Vancouver School of Theology, St. Mark’s/Corpus Christi, Regent College, and UBC Okanagan enrolled in the Cross Campus Registration program are eligible if they are:

 - registered in full-time or part-time studies with a minimum of three credits, or assessed tuition fees of more than $708/term or $177/month;

 - taking exclusively distance learning or web-based courses AND are not assessed AMS fees;

 - enrolled in a strictly distance learning course (not eligible for U-Pass and no option to opt into the U-Pass program);